layer5io/helm-chart-releaser/README.md

-# layer5-repo-template
+# Helm Chart Releaser
-This repository is used as the boilerplate for consistency across all Layer5 repos.
+This repository is used for building a Github Action for releasing Helm charts that belong to Layer5.

 <div>&nbsp;</div>